 If you see someone dumping or littering, get a complete description that includes the vehicle make, model and color, tag number, location and time of day, then:

 - Download the Electronic Knox County Illegal Dumping/Litter Complaint Form, fill it out and e-mail it to the Knox County Litter Officer at firstname.lastname@example.org

 - Report it directly to the State of Tennessee by filling out the State Beautification Online Form or calling toll-free 1-877-8-LITTER (the State will send a letter to the registered owner of the Tennessee vehicle informing them of the negative consequences of their littering actions and providing them with educational materials)

 - Or you can call the Solid Waste Office at 215-5865 (ext 0) to report litter, illegal dumping or request a road clean-up

 If you are a member of a business, civic club, church or any other organization (including family), you can "Adopt-A-Road.”
-Adopt-A-Road organizations agree to pick up litter at least twice a year along a section of road in Knox County.
+Adopt-A-Road organizations agree to pick up litter at least twice a year along a section of road in Knox County, and will receive signs marking their adopted road work area.
 The County will provide bags, safety vests, gloves, litter pickers and warning signs as requested.
-After you arrange a cleanup Knox County Solid Waste will pick up the bags along the roadside.
-Adopt-A-Road organizations receive signs marking their adopted road work area.
+After you arrange a cleanup, Knox County Solid Waste will pick up the bags along the roadside.

 - To sign up or request more information on becoming an Adopt-A-Road group, click here to download the online form, fill it out and e-mail it to AdoptARoad@knoxcounty.org